-The PSDU shall be fragmented into the MAC header and one or more MSDUs.
-Each MSDU may be further fragmented into two or more data bit blocks.
-A number of consecutive MSDUs that use the same transmission mode may be combined into one data bit block.
+The PSDU shall be split into the MAC header and up to 28 PSDU parts, where a PSDU part consists of an MSDU, an FCS and padding.
+Each PSDU part may be further split into two or more data bit blocks.
+The total number of PSDU parts and data bit blocks shall not be larger than 57.
+A number of consecutive PSDU parts that use the same transmission mode may be combined into one data bit block.
 The resulting data bit blocks shall be encoded and mapped according to the modulation and coding scheme of each device type to generate a transmit symbol block and may be appended by a midamble to form a segment.
-The details of each modulation and coding scheme is described in 10.2.2.5, 10.2.3.5, 10.3.2.5, 10.3.3.5 and 10.4.6.
+The details of each modulation and coding scheme is described in 10.2.2.5, 10.2.3.5 and 10.3.2.5.
 The resulting segments shall be joined consecutively to form the PPDU payload.
 Figure 11 depicts this operation.
 Each segment of the PPDU payload may be sent using a different data rate mode.
 The least-significant bit (LSB) of an octet shall be the first bit transmitted.
 Type A devices shall be capable of transmission and reception of multi-segment frames.
 Type B devices may be capable of transmission and reception of multi-segment frames.
-Type C frames shall not have more than one segment.